Essex Police Museum

 6. Volunteer at the Essex Police Museum

-Unfortunately we are not able to accept work experience placements at the moment.
+Unfortunately we are unable to accommodate work placements at this time.

 The museum welcomes groups of all ages for private viewings of the museum and various other activities.
 These may include a talk on the history of Essex Police, a tour of the Edwardian HQ buildings, a visit to the Force Control Room and childrens' trails.
 Adults are also offered refreshments during their visits.
 Your role as a Group Visits Volunteer is to supervise visitors, encourage them to ask questions and help them where needed.
 No prior knowledge is needed, as you will be with an experienced volunteer to learn from.
 You can choose hours that suit you, and will not be expected to do a visit by yourself.
 The Group Visits Volunteers are led by Malcolm Taylor, who will contact you directly when bookings are arranged to ask for availability.
 Visits vary, with bookings taken for mornings, afternoons and evenings, although they are generally on weekdays.
 In general visits will last a couple of hours, although may occasionally last up to 3 hours depending on the number of activities booked.
 You should expect to arrive half an hour before the group is booked to arrive, and to leave shortly after the visit ends.
 We recommend that you do at least one visit a month, although demand will be higher in some months.